jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (a) as agreed and set between the Minister of Conservation, the regional council, and the appropriate territorial authority in the period between consultation on, and notification of, the proposed regional coastal plan; or
     (b) as declared by the Environment Court under section 310 upon application made by the Minister of Conservation, the regional council, or the territorial authority prior to the plan becoming operative,—
   - **national environmental standard** means a standard prescribed by regulations made under section 43
+  - **national grid** has the meaning given in section 5 of the Electricity Industry Act 2010
   - **national planning standard** means any of the national planning standards approved under section 58E
   - **national policy statement** means a statement issued under section 52
   - **National Policy Statement for Freshwater Management 2020** or means the National Policy Statement for Freshwater Management 2020 that was approved by the Governor-General under section 52(2) on 3 August 2020 and that came into effect on 3 September 2020